whaakman/azure-docs.nl-nl/articles/hdinsight/kafka/apache-kafka-quickstart-powershell.md

 ## <a name="manage-kafka-topics"></a>Kafka-onderwerpen beheren

 Kafka slaat gegevensstromen op in zogenaamde *onderwerpen (topics)*.
-Gebruik het hulpprogramma `kafka-topics.sh` voor het beheren van onderwerpen.
+You can use the `kafka-topics.sh` utility to manage topics.

 * **Als u een onderwerp wilt maken**, gebruikt u de volgende opdracht in de SSH-verbinding: